-The new law takes effect on January 1, 2018 and will provide up to 12 weeks of protected leave for new parents.
-The purpose of this article is to cover what employers should understand about the new act and how to be prepared.
+The new law takes effect on January 1, 2018, and will provide up to 12 weeks of protected leave for new parents.
+The purpose of this article is to cover what employers should understand the new act and how to be prepared.

 The new law will cover about 16% of California’s workers and state officials say will exclude about 90% of California businesses- those with under 20 employees.